 Dr. Khalessi is a founding member of the Medical Device Innovation Consortium (MDIC) that advises the FDA on early clinical feasibility for emerging neurovascular devices.
 He further serves on the NIH Interventional Advisory Panel for StrokeNet, which provides scientific oversight for federally funded research in neurovascular disease.
 Dr. Khalessi was selected by his peers to serve as vice chair of the UC Health Stroke and Cerebrovascular Consortium, which unites experts across all six UC campuses, and will chair the consortium in 2022.

-Completing the transition to an academic department, Dr. Khalessi is initiating the broader process of organizing as a combined Neurologic Institute.
-As a Professor of Surgery, Radiology and Neurosciences, Dr. Khalessi directs national and international courses, including the intermediate resident course for the Society of Neurological Surgeons (SNS).
-Dr. Khalessi served on the Accreditation Council for Graduate Medical Education (ACGME), Residency Review Committee (RRC) for Neurological Surgery, and the editorial board for the Journal of Graduate Medical Education.
-He was also named as an ACGME working group member for Neurosurgery and Endovascular Surgical Neuroradiology Milestone Projects.
+A dedicated educator, Dr. Khalessi directs national and international training courses, including the intermediate resident course for the Society of Neurological Surgeons (SNS).
+Dr. Khalessi served on the Accreditation Council for Graduate Medical Education (ACGME), Residency Review Committee (RRC) for Neurological Surgery, and editorial board for the Journal of Graduate Medical Education.
+He also participated in the authorship of the ACGME Neurosurgery and Endovascular Surgical Neuroradiology Milestone Projects.

-Dr. Khalessi resides in La Jolla, California, with his wife Sara, a lawyer, and their two young sons, Wilder and Pierce.
+Dr. Khalessi resides in San Diego, California, with his wife Sara, a lawyer, and their two young sons.